nexusformat/definitions/manual/source/community.rst

 with the NeXus standard.
 NeXus provides a forum for the scientific community to exchange ideas in data storage through the NeXus wiki.

-.. index:: NeXus International Advisory Committee

-The NeXus International Advisory Committee (NIAC) supervises the development and maintenance of the NeXus common data format for neutron, X-ray, and muon science.
+The NeXus International Advisory Committee (:index:`NIAC`) supervises the development and maintenance of the NeXus common data format for neutron, X-ray, and muon science.
 The NIAC supervises a technical committee to oversee the